-Complied - Four stages have been identified for the extraction and clearing.
+Complied - Four stages have been identified for the extraction and clearing which means that habitat loss over the next 40-50 years will be gradual as this action intends.
 Local approvals provided by the Shire and the State Department of Water and Environmental Regulation only allow for a staged approach to clearing.
 To date, only Stage 1 has been cleared in accordance with the EPBC Approval and Local and State approvals.
-No clearing has taken place within the reporting period.
+No clearing has taken place within this reporting period.
 A small area at the north-western corner of the Stage 1 area has not been cleared.
 The reason for this is that upon a review of the site it was decided that this area can be avoided and hence the vegetation remains.
 This also aids in retaining habitat and results in less overall clearing on site.
 This method of review and mitigation is followed at each stage of the project to avoid clearing where possible.